MiltiadisR/Wondersoftheworld/pages/about.md

 Kontou Aikaterini

 **Get Involved:**
 We love to hear from fellow wonder-seekers!
-Whether you have a question, a suggestion, or a story to share, feel free to reach out to us [reach out to us!][contact].
+Whether you have a question, a suggestion, or a story to share, feel free [reach out to us!][contact].

 [contact]: {{ site.url }}{{ site.baseurl }}/contact/